GABETROLL/holbertonschool-web_front_end/designer_language/research.md

 ### Just make the searchbars be able to yield results for ANYTHING in its category.
 After trully inspecting the Spotify GUI, I realized that you already can find particular songs inside of a separate search bar for a playlist, **But you can't find a song through the main "Your Library" searchbar.**

-I think that having the "Your Library" searchbar look for EVERYTHING in "Your Library" is better **when you don't know where to look for things.** For example: searching in a folder should yield results for all of the playlists there, and all the songs there, in any of those playlists, as well.
+I think that having the "Your Library" searchbar look for EVERYTHING in "Your Library" is better, **when you don't know where to look for things.** For example: searching in a folder should yield results for all of the playlists there, and all the songs there, in any of those playlists, as well.

 Then, I'd have every sub-searchbar that may appear in the app do the same, for maximum coverage.